Last Updated On: January 6th, 2020

 Learn basic steps to begin spreading mulch in your garden areas today!

-When was the last time you gave your garden a good mulch as part of your regular maintenance routine?
+When was the last time you gave your garden a good mulching as part of your regular maintenance routine?

 Most gardeners create yearly, quarterly, monthly, or even weekly to-do lists that include monitoring plant health with water, sun or shade, fertilizing, dead-heading, debris pickup, and pruning.